SQL Server Connection

 Once you have updated the various fields, click Save Changes to save your edits.
 This will then verify all changes including the connection to the SQL Server, validity of the database, accessibility by the user, and the tables inside the database.
 If everything is verified, then the new settings will be saved, and the GateKeeper Hub website will be restarted.

 Additionally, there’s a button to ensure that the SQL Server has mixed mode authentication enabled.
 Clicking on the Enable Mixed Mode Authentication button will enable SQL authentication on the SQL Server if it was not already enabled.
 This is important because the GateKeeper Hub server can only use SQL Authentication to access the SQL Server.

-Synchronize GateKeeper Database
+Synchronize on-premise GateKeeper Database

 Whenever a new instance of the GateKeeper Hub is installed, it modifies the tables in the GateKeeper database associated with the Hub to ensure that all database changes are incorporated properly.
 In order to make sure that the database has been successfully updated, a backup button to synchronize all tables in the GateKeeper database is provided.
 Click this button to run an SQL script to update the tables in the GateKeeper database as needed.

 For any additional questions or concerns regarding proximity login, computer locking, credential management, or compliance, please contact GateKeeper Enterprise support using the Support Ticket form on https://gkaccess.com/support/ or email firstname.lastname@example.org.